elastic/eland/eland/docs/dataframe_supported.rst

 The following table lists both implemented and not implemented methods.
-If you have need of an operation that is listed as not implemented, feel free to open an issue on the `GitHub repository`_, or give a thumbs up to already created issues.
+If you have need of an operation that is listed as not implemented, feel free to open an issue on the http://github/elastic/eland, or give a thumbs up to already created issues.
 Contributions are also welcome!

 The following table is structured as follows: The first column contains the method name.